 Copilot is appearing across Microsoft 365 in ways that were not there a year ago.
 If you are running a team of 10 to 40 people on a Microsoft 365 business plan, you may have already encountered it: listed in your subscription summary, mentioned by your IT reseller as a potential add-on, or surfacing as a suggestion inside Teams or Word.
-The promotional price of £13.80 per user per month for the integrated tier looks attractive, especially compared with the full rate of £24.70.
+The Copilot Business add-on for firms with fewer than 300 users lists at £16.10 per user per month, and Microsoft’s £13.80 promotional rate, extended more than once during 2026, makes it look more attractive still next to the £24.70 enterprise licence.
 The choice between the free, bundled, and paid integrated versions is really a question of what your people actually do all day and how your firm handles the personal data flowing through your technology stack.

 Copilot Free is a consumer chat tool at copilot.microsoft.com.
 It can help draft copy, generate images, and answer general questions, but it has no visibility of your organisation’s data whatsoever.
-Copilot Chat, bundled with eligible Microsoft 365 Business and Enterprise plans, is similar in practice: it offers commercial data protection for your prompts (Microsoft does not use your input to train its models), but it still does not reach into your email inbox, your SharePoint library, or your Teams threads.
+Copilot Chat, bundled with eligible Microsoft 365 Business and Enterprise plans, is similar in practice.
+It carries enterprise data protection, the renamed commercial data protection, so Microsoft does not use your prompts to train its models, but it still does not reach into your email inbox, your SharePoint library, or your Teams threads.

 When is personal Copilot enough?